My Story

 While in residency, I worked in several psychiatric care seeings part-time.
 I worked at Milwaukee County Psychiatric Crisis Services as an emergency psychiatrist and crisis worker.
 I also worked at Rogers Memorial Hospital, where I worked as an inpatient psychiatrist.

 I currently hold an adjunct faculty position at the University of Wisconsin, where I supervise psychiatry residents and medical students.
-I split my time between private practice and working for the Department of Veteran’s Affairs.
+I split my time between private practice and providing resident education and training.
 These two positions allow me to remain engaged in teaching and academic medicine.
 They have given me a depth of experience working with military veterans and working on complex trauma related illness.

 Over the course of my training and career, I have worked with multiple unique patient populations including athletes, professionals, people of color, LGBTQ+, and military veterans.
 I remain engaged with these populations to this day in both Wisconsin and Maryland.